 We offer a range of services to people with developmental disabilities to assist them in gaining new skills.
 These intensive, person-centered services are tailored to each individual.

-This program helps individuals improve their daily living and social skills.
-Learning to take public transportation is one example of these skills.
+Community Habilitation: This program helps individuals improve their daily living and social skills, for example, cooking, budgeting and learning to take public transportation.

 Pre-Vocational Community-Based Services: This program arranges unpaid volunteer and community experiences for individuals who would like to build job skills.
 Clients learn skills to help them obtain future employment, such as problem-solving, work safety, and good work-place habits.
 These services are provided to persons not expected to join the general workforce within one year.